-According to Article 23 UCA, intentional unfair competition may be sanctioned with a custodial sentence of up to three years or a monetary penalty.
-The provision covers various behaviours, such as unfair advertising and sales methods (Article 3 UCA), discrimination in distance selling (Article 3a), inducement to breach or termination of contract (Article 4 UCA), exploitation of others' achievements (Article 5 UCA), violation of manufacturing or trade secrets (Article 6 UCA), Contributed by: Grégoire Mangeat and Fanny Margairaz, MANGEAT non-compliance with working conditions (Article 7 UCA) and use of abusive general terms and conditions (Article 8 UCA).
+According to Article 23 of the UCA, intentional unfair competition may be sanctioned with a custodial sentence of up to three years or a monetary penalty.
+The provision covers various behaviours, such as unfair advertising and sales methods (Article 3, UCA), discrimination in distance selling (Article 3a), inducement to breach or termination of contract (Article 4, UCA), exploitation of others' achievements (Article 5, UCA), violation of manufacturing or trade secrets (Article 6, UCA), non-compliance with working conditions (Article 7, UCA) and use of abusive general terms and conditions (Article 8, UCA).